Berkeley-CS61B/website-sp24/projects/proj3/index.md

   in `World.java`.
 - `World.java` - YOUR WORLD!

-This is a open-ended project.
+This is an open-ended project.
 As you can see, we gave you just one file called `World.java` where you can do necessary things to create your world!
-The aim of this project to give you freedom to create your own world with different desing choices.
+The aim of this project is to give you freedom to create your own world with different desing choices.
 You can create any other classes if you want.
 Primarly, you can use `World.java` for the logic behind your world creation.

 The last package `Utils` contains everything that you might need to implement your `World.java` class.